 Will PC-based control systems become more of a requirement as more advanced technologies are used for industrial applications?

-See Control Engineering pages on PC-based control and cybersecurity.
+See the Control Engineering page on cybersecurity.

 See related topics from Beckhoff Automation. https://www.beckhoffautomation.com/

 Industrial PCs FAQ

 How does an Industrial PC differ from a normal PC?

 An industrial PC (IPC) is designed for harsh industrial environments and has features to withstand high temperatures, vibration, dust and other environmental challenges.
 It also is built for 24/7 operation and has rugged construction, with a focus on reliability and durability.
 A normal PC, on the other hand, is designed for office or home use and is not built to handle harsh industrial conditions.

 What is the difference between an industrial PC and a PLC?